sqlxpert/stay-stopped-aws-rds-aurora/README.md

 }
 ```

-The tags are there for matching, before the event reaches the Lambda function!
+Why fetch tags separately when they are already present in the event?

+#### Amazon Q Developer Did Not Help

-After multiple revision rounds in which I told Amazon Q Developer about
+After multiple revision rounds in which _I_ told Amazon Q Developer about
-problems and solutions it should have anticipated, the bot's lack of
+problems and solutions it should have anticipated based on AWS's own
-understanding and lack of connection to reality remained apparent until the
-end.
+documentation, the bot's lack of depth was clear.
+It helped with the _form_ of
+resource definitions, but not with correct _content_.
+If you don't know the
+extent of the documentation for the AWS services you use, and haven't read it
+yourself, you will not be able to assess the accuracy of Amazon Q Developer's
+claims.
+If you don't know distributed systems programming practices, you will
+not be able to assess the reliability of the code that Amazon Q Developer
+generates.
+If you don't know general programming principles, you risk
+accepting generated code that is long, repetitive, and hard to maintain.

 </details>